davesuzuki-hiya/kanji-tattoo-finder/README.md

 3. **Semantic Matching**: Uses a sophisticated algorithm to match words to Kanji meanings
 4. **Meaning Analysis**: Considers all possible meanings and their match percentages
 5. **Connotation Checking**: Scans for potential negative meanings that might be undesirable
+6. **Topic Compatibility**: Ensures results are contextually relevant to your search
-6. **Result Ranking**: Sorts Kanji by match quality with transparent scoring
+7. **Result Ranking**: Sorts Kanji by match quality with transparent scoring
+8. **Detailed View**: Provides comprehensive information about each Kanji character

 ## Match Quality Indicators